adaptivestone/framework-documentation/docs/13-deploy.md

 ```

 The primary forks the configured workers and the callback executes only in
 those workers.
-An abnormal worker exit is restarted with bounded exponential
+An abnormal worker exit is restarted after a fixed safety delay;
-backoff; exceeding the rolling restart budget shuts down the cluster with a
+exceeding the framework's fixed rolling crash limit shuts down the cluster with
-non-zero exit status.
+a non-zero exit status.
 A clean worker exit is not restarted.
+Backoff, jitter,
+and rolling-deployment policy belong to an external process supervisor and are
+deliberately not part of this API.

 On `SIGTERM` or `SIGINT`, the primary stops scheduling restarts and forwards the
 signal to every worker.
 Each framework server stops accepting requests and
 drains its open connections.
-Workers still alive after `drainTimeoutMs` are
+Workers still alive after `shutdownTimeoutMs` are
 force-terminated and the primary exits non-zero.

 `workers: 'auto'` uses Node's available parallelism.
 A positive integer pins
 the worker count.
-Early lifecycle messages use `console` by default; pass
+Early lifecycle messages use `console` by default.
+Pass an
-`logger: { info, warn, error }` to integrate another logger before the
+`onEvent` callback to send structured primary, worker-exit, shutdown, and error
-application itself exists.
+events to an observability provider before the application itself exists.

 ### Which entry should I run?